This post is part of a series of AWS related posts.

 - Amazon Simple Workflow Service (SWF): A web service that allows to coordinate work across distributed services

-- Cheap: Create Non-Alias Record in Route 53 with multivalue answer routing configuration.
+- Cheap solution: Create Non-Alias Record in Route 53 with multivalue answer routing configuration.
 Add IP addresses of all web servers

-- Common: Place Application Load Balancer in front of web servers.
+- Common solution: Place Application Load Balancer in front of web servers.
 Create a new Alias Record in Route 53 which maps to DNS name of load balancer

 Hub and Spoke VPC